Category Archives: censorship

 When I first created Banned Books Online over 25 years ago, I wasn’t primarily worried about book censorship.
 I was worried about Internet censorship.
 It was 1994, and the world at large was just getting to know the Internet, which … Continue reading

-Posted in censorship, libraries, online books | Leave a comment
+Posted in censorship, libraries, online books | Comments Off on Building a new banned books exhibit for a new era

 Why The Online Books Page is black for January 18